WebberZone/contextual-related-posts/readme.txt

 * Enhancements:
     * Live Search in the Manual Related Posts field now searches by post ID if you enter a number
+    * Live Search will only search for posts titles and not content

 * Bug fix:
     * Bug in Include Words functionality where all post types were incorrectly included